 So do you want the good news or bad news first?
 How about The Not Completely Sucky, The Where the Hell Did That Come From, then The Good News and we’ll top it off with a little To Do list?

 Not Completely Sucky – We started our day with Dr. Spine.
 He was very thorough and explained everything well and had blue eyes on par with Aidan’s.
 We’ve been told for years that Aidan would need spinal surgery to straighten out the curve in his back.
 The question has always been when.
 Well, this doc said mostly what we’ve been hearing for years; Aidan looks good now and we really want him to grow as much as possible before we do surgery.
+I’ve heard of other children who have congenital scoliosis and will need to wear a brace and in some cases have surgery to have it corrected, it’s the same for them too.
 Dr. Spine ordered an MRI to make sure there aren’t any underlying spinal issues that we don’t know about.
 This stinks because I just refused an MRI for Dr. Neuro this year because it involves sedation for Aidan.
 However, Dr. Spine said it’s crucial information for his surgery.
 So I guess the good news is we get a 2 for 1 – we can look at Aidan’s back and his brain at the same time.
 Aidan’s spinal curve is ok for now so it’s possible spine surgery is still two years away.
 However, Aidan has hit the stage of growth that can change the curve quickly which would make surgery more imminent which super sucks because….

 The Bonus Suckiness – We’re doing drugs, well, not all of us, though we probably should be.
 We’re starting new seizure meds for Aidan.
 I’m sort of dreading that but it’s time.
 It just is.
 The truth is, Garreth and I have walked more or less comfortably in Developmental Disability World for 11 years now having each other’s backs.
 But Medical World sucks!
 Can you tell?
 I can handle therapy and IEPs and taking his own sweet time to meet goals, but drugs and scalpels and shutting the body down and recovery…. no thank-you.
 We’ve hit a wall.
 Garreth and I were weary from other stressors walking into this appointment.
 But here is……